© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Three Bronze Age round barrows north of The Charlcombe Inn (formerly the Blathwayt Arms) is a scheduled monument protected by Historic England under reference 1002471.
 View the official record →

-Three Bronze Age round barrows north of The Charlcombe Inn is a designated ancient monument comprising three burial mounds dating to the Bronze Age, located in Somerset.
+Three Bronze Age round barrows north of The Charlcombe Inn is a scheduled ancient monument comprising three burial mounds dating to the Bronze Age, located in Somerset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002471.

 Three Bronze Age round barrows north of The Charlcombe Inn (formerly the Blathwayt Arms) is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002471.